Subscriptions dashboards

 - Terminate will immediately end the subscription, removing it from this list and not attempting to charge it again.
 This option can be considered a last resort if the subscriber is not responsive and you want to invalidate their subscription.

-- Manual will hide the overdue subscription from this dashboard for 3 days.
+- Hide will hide the overdue subscription from this dashboard for 3 days.
 If you have spoken to the customer and asked them to update their card, you may then want to hide the subscription from your list to give them time to complete this task, before you take action on the subscription again.

 Note you can select multiple subscriptions at once, and carry out the same action on all of them, by using the checkbox at the left-hand side of each block.